 Antibiotics have the third biggest carbon footprint of our products based on volume sold.
 We have been on a journey to change the way we make them, looking for ways to save energy, cut water impact and waste, improve yields and reduce costs.
-We have achieved a 15% reduction in our antibiotics carbon footprint per pack over the last five years, while increasing production volumes by 40%.
+We have achieved a 15% reduction in our over the last five years, while increasing production volumes by 40%.

-In Irvine, Scotland, where fermentation takes place to make penicillin and clavulanic acid, we have introduced wind turbines and two combined heat and power plants to reduce carbon emissions from energy use.
-We have also installed an anaerobic digester that treats fermentation waste to generate biogas used to fuel a 1MW combined heat and power plant that will save the site £1.4 million a year.
-Together, these changes mean Irvine is now producing around 40% more product using just 5% more energy and the same amount of water as in 2010, with a 10% reduction in carbon emissions.
+In Irvine, Scotland, where fermentation wind turbines and two combined heat and power plants to reduce carbon emissions from energy use.
+We have also installed an anaerobic digester that treats fermentation waste to generate biogas used to fuel a 1MW combined site £1.4 million a year.
+Together, these changes mean Irvine is now producing around 40% more product using just 5% more energy and the same amount

-At our amoxicillin production site, Quality Road, in Singapore, we are introducing a new process that will eliminate chlorinated solvents, cut the amount of waste produced and reduce carbon emissions.
+Quality Road, in Singapore, we are introducing a new process that will amount of waste produced and reduce carbon emissions.
 We are using unrecoverable solvent waste as fuel to generate electricity and steam at Jurong, our other factory in Singapore.

-At our site in Worthing UK, we formulate and package the antibiotic, Augmentin, from amoxicillin and clavulanic acid.
-By putting six tablets in each foil blister strip, instead of four, we have reduced foil use by 30% and pack size by 25%, enabling us to put more packs on each pallet
+At our site in Worthing UK, we formulate and package the antibiotic, Augmentin, By putting six tablets in each foil blister strip, instead of four, we have reduced enabling us to put more packs on